 What is arthritis in horses?

 Arthritis is a general term meaning inflammation of the joint.
-Any joint, from hocks to fetlocks to the spine and neck and even the pelvis, can be affected.
+Any joint can be affected, from hocks to fetlocks to the spine and neck and even the pelvis.
 Arthritis in horses is a degenerative condition and requires supportive care and logical lifestyle changes for your horse.

 The progression of arthritis